 By carefully controlling the things that can trigger an allergic reaction, you can still enjoy this gorgeous time of year and not let allergies keep you being outdoors.

 To learn more, check out these two important websites

 Do you suffer from fall allergies?
 Come see us.

-If you have fall allergies, or any other health issue that’s bothering you or someone in your family, please call (914) 232-1919 to make an appointment with Westchester Health, member of Northwell Health Physician Partners to see one of our physicians in the division of Allergy/Asthma.
+If you have fall allergies, or any other health issue that’s bothering you or someone in your family, please call (914) 232-1919 to make an appointment with Westchester Health to see one of our physicians in the division of Allergy/Asthma.
 We’ll examine you, evaluate your condition and symptoms, and together, decide on the best course of treatment going forward to help you feel better soon.
 Whenever, wherever you need us, we’re here for you.